 In addition to being a great concert venue, the Royal Albert is also one of London’s great landmarks, and you don’t need a seat to enjoy it.
-Conceived by Queen Victoria’s husband Albert and opened in 1871, a decade after his death from typhoid (Vicky was so distraught that she didn’t speak at the opening ceremonies).
-You can take a 1-hour tour.
+Conceived by Queen Victoria’s husband Albert, it opened in 1871, a decade after his death from typhoid (Vicky was so distraught that she didn’t speak at the opening ceremonies).
+If you don’t mind stairs, you can take a 1-hr. tour.
 The hall contains such oddities as Britain’s longest single-weave carpet (in the corridors), the Queen’s Box (still leased to the monarchy), and a spectacular glass dome (41m/135 ft. high and supported only at its rim).
-Be warned: You don’t go backstage (that’s for groups only).
-Some 320 performances a year are presented, many with less than 24 hours’ set-up time, and a flow of sightseers would be in the way.
+Only groups can go backstage, however: Some 320 performances a year are presented, many with less than 24 hours’ set-up time, and a flow of sightseers would be in the way.

 Royal Albert Hall

 Our Rating Hours Tours available most days; times vary, generally 10am–4pm Transportation Tube: South Kensington Phone 020/7589-8212 Prices Free admission to lobby, tours £13.25 adults, £11.25 seniors and students, £6.25 children 18 and under Web site Royal Albert Hall

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.